TheDarkSide1992/SecureSoftwareK8S/Consul-set-up.md

 > [!NOTE]
 >
-> In the fallowing command for unsealing the unseal_keys_b64 value from the json file in /consul/cluster-keys.json
+> In the fallowing command for unsealing the vault in pod vault-1 unseal_keys_b64 value from the json file in /consul/cluster-keys.json

 > Unseal vault-1
 >